smhongok/inv-dpm/README.md

 The ideal result for the experiment is characterized by larger values along the diagonal entries, indicating accurate detection of the corresponding watermark.

 ### Parameters
-The important hyperparameters for Tree-Ring are followings:
+The important hyperparameters for Tree-Ring are the following:

-- `length` : The number of prompts to conduct the experiment.
+- `length`: The number of prompts to conduct the experiment.
 Our experiment is done with 100.
 In the example, "--length N" runs 3N images, so please carefully choose the number of images N.
-- `w_radius` : The radius of generated WMs.
+- `w_radius`: The radius of generated WMs.
 The default value is 6.
-Check `get_watermarking_patterns` in main file, the `keys` tensor is used to define the form of WMs.
-To adjust the radius of WM, you should adjuts this `keys` tensor.
+Check `get_watermarking_patterns` in the main file, the `keys` tensor is used to define the form of WMs.
+To adjust the radius of WM, you should adjust this `keys` tensor.
-- `target_num`: The number of generated WMs and used to compare.
-Our implementation is fixed on 3, but it can be adjusted by slightly changing size of array storing metrics and confusion matrix.
+- `target_num`: The number of generated WMs used to compare.
+Our implementation is fixed on 3, but it can be adjusted by slightly changing the size of the array storing metrics and confusion matrix.

 Adjusting these parameters allows for fine-tuning the watermark detection process for different scenarios and experiment setups.